Giannoz/bsd24_klein_valentin/exercise2.md

 Fetches changes from a remote repository and integrates them into the current branch.
 Combines 'git fetch' and 'git merge' into one command.

 ## git push
 Uploads local repository content to a remote repository.
-Its used to share your changes with others or to backup the work to a remote server.
+It's used to share your changes with others or to backup the work to a remote server.

 ## git branch
 Lists, creates or deletes branches.
 Branches allow to develop features, fix bugs or experiment with new ideas in a isolated place from the main codebase.